Part-III: Overview of Acceptance Test Report

 - Acceptance Tests are Passed.

-- Defects are at acceptable levels.
+- Defects are within an acceptable level.

-- Flow-wise/Scenario-wise coverage is achieved.
+- Coverage for Flow-wise/Scenario-wise is achieved.

 - Product and its solutions are accepted.

-- Result of the team’s effort.
+- Outcome of the team’s effort.

-Previous Tutorial | NEXT Tutorial
+Previous Tutorial | Upcoming Tutorial